henrych-yeung/tree-mortality-us-coast/README.md

 The data can be downloaded in Zenodo upon publication.

-To execute the code, place the _code and _driver_product folders in the same directory, and run the code accordingly.
+To execute the code, place the _code, _output, and _driver_product folders in the same directory, and run the code accordingly.